Survey: 70% Of People Spend Their Perfect Night On Their Sofa

 Most importantly, do your research.
 Customer product reviews will give you a better understanding of product quality and overall comfort from people who have purchased and live with the piece.
 Social media can also be a great source of information and inspiration: It’s easier than ever to find images, product reviews and decor inspiration while you’re browsing through your social feeds.

 When in doubt, get in touch with the retailer’s customer service team.
-Great customer care teams should be able to share thoughtful, detailed feedback on the sofa you have in mind.
+Great customer care teams should be able to share thoughtful, detailed feedback on the modern sofa you have in mind.